 After eating pho with the group, a friend proposed to drive us to Ban Co Peak on his scooter.
 This was just the first of many beautiful mountains & caves I was able to visit in the area.

 Hoi An was just 30 minutes away from Da Nang and it became a regular day trip for most of us.
-I loved spending time in this city, especially to try as much street food as possible!
+I loved spending time in this city, especially trying as much street food as possible!

 Hanoi: Treat Yourself Part Two